ssc-meetups-community/meetups/index.md

     * Contact: piers199 (at) umn.edu

 * Montreal
-    * Meetup scheduled: Friday, April 14, 2017,  6  PM
+    * Meetup scheduled: See the Facebook page
-      * Location: 1191 Avenue Hope (private residence)
     * Details: Not an SSC-specific group, but SSC fans are always welcome at the Macroscope's events!
     * Contact:
       * mathieu.roy.37 (at) gmail.com